lsst-sqre/lander/README.rst

 Distributing extra files from the landing page
 ----------------------------------------------

-To include ancillary files with the main PDF document, provide their file paths with the ``--extra-downloads`` path.
+To include ancillary files with the main PDF document, provide their file paths with the ``--extra-downloads`` argument.
 These extra files are listed in the **Downloads** section of the landing page.
 The main PDF is always included first in this list.

-``--extra-downloads`` should be a JSON-formatted array, even for a single item.
 For example::

-   --extra-downloads "[\"demo.ipynb\"]"
+   --extra-downloads demo.ipynb

 Uploading to LSST the Docs
 --------------------------